elotroalex/chiens/_texts/translation.md

 - {:.sp} The Jailer Man.

 - {: .pr.i} Would you look at that.
-He doesn't give a fuck.
-This monkey ...
-Of course he's pretending to be crazy ... harder ... even harder *(he hits Toussaint)*.
+He doesn't give a fuck, this monkey ...
+Of course he feigns madness ... harder ... even harder *(he hits Toussaint)*.

 - {:.sp} Toussaint.

-- {: .pr} Strike ... strike, commander ... strike for blood ... born from the furrow, a race without moan ... strike and tire yourself.
+- {: .pr} Strike ... strike, commander ... strike until you draw blood ... a race without groans was born from the furrow ... strike and tire yourself.

 - {:.sp} The Jailer Woman.